marienz/nix-doom-emacs-unstraightened/README.md

 ### Without flakes

-This is currently not explicitly supported, but should be possible (use `pkgs.callPackages doom.nix`).
+This is currently not explicitly supported, but should be possible (use `pkgs.callPackages ./nix-doom-emacs-unstraightened`).
 PRs extending this part of the documentation are welcome, as are (within reason) changes necessary to support use without flakes.

 ### Options